310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Midori worried %}
-What the—The heck was that?
+What the— The heck was that?
 A spell to exterminate demons or something?
 {% endbubble %}

 {% bubble Shinobu %}